-Should the Panel establish a new Panel Committee to oversee BMRS activities, ELEXON estimates between 6 and 10 days effort to operate the new Committee per meeting.
+Should the Panel establish a new Panel Committee to oversee BMRS activities, ELEXON estimates between 5 to 10 days effort to establish the Committee (£1200 to £2400) and 6 and 10 days effort (£1400 - £2400) to operate the new Committee per meeting.
 This includes providing a secretary and chair to the Committee.